Spypoint Link-EVO (AT&T)

 Setup for the Link-Evo

-We have had a few Link-Evo cameras that needed to be programmed using a computer.
+This step is very important.
+In order for your camera to send photos, you MUST DO THIS.
 Simply take the SD card out of the camera and plug into your computer.
 Open the file that has a colored icon and says "Evo."
 Make sure it is set to cellular and then hit the save button.
 This saves a file on the SD card that will get the camera activated.
 After that, just place the SD card back in the camera and you should be good to go.

 For setting options, the Link-EVO is one of the few cellular cameras that can be programmed to be on or off on certain days of the week.
 For instance, you can have the camera on from 5 pm to 8 am Mon-Fri., but on 24 hours a day during the weekend.
 This is an underrated feature.